Nastel/tnt4j-streams-ibm-b2bi/README.md

  * Plugs into IBM Sterling B2B Integrator as `com.sterlingcommerce.woodstock.event.EventListener`.

 Many components in the B2Bi/SFG system generate events during the course of normal processing.
-In the case of SFG, all of the visibility data shown in the SFG tracking UI is raised as event data and sent to JKoolCloud via an event listener.
+In the case of SFG, all of the visibility data shown in the SFG tracking UI is raised as event data and sent to jKoolCloud via an event listener.
 Each event is sent through an in-memory concurrent queue data structure.

 Protocol adapters also generate events during connect, disconnect and file transfer.